$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Discussion and conclusion

 \section{Discussion and conclusion}

 We have proposed $\sigma$-PCA, a unified neural model for linear and nonlinear PCA.
-This model allows nonlinear PCA to be on equal footing with linear PCA: it can learn a semi-orthogonal transformation that reduces dimensionality and orders by variances.
-But, unlike linear PCA, nonlinear PCA does not suffer from subspace rotational indeterminacy: it can identify non-Gaussian components that have the same variance.
+This model allows nonlinear PCA to be on equal footing with linear PCA: just like linear PCA, nonlinear PCA can now learn a semi-orthogonal transformation that reduces dimensionality and orders by variances.
+But, unlike linear PCA, nonlinear PCA does not suffer from a subspace rotational indeterminacy: it can identify, disentangle, non-Gaussian components that have the same variance.

+The mechanism by which nonlinear PCA eliminates the subspace rotational indeterminacy from the canonical linear PCA solution can be seen directly in its resulting weight update, where there are two terms that appear: one that maximizes variance, and another that maximizes independence.

 Previously, it was only possible to apply conventional nonlinear PCA after whitening the input.
 This meant that when we consider the linear ICA transformation as a sequence of rotation, scale, rotation, then conventional nonlinear PCA could only be applied to learn the second rotation on unit variance input, but was not able to learn the first rotation.
 With our model, nonlinear PCA can now be applied to learn not just the second but also the first rotation.
-Although the nonlinear PCA solution implicitly exists in the linear ICA solution space, it is not necessarily explicitly recovered, because linear ICA seeks to find an overall transformation of the form $\mat{W}\mat{\Sigma}^{-1}\mat{V}$ that maximises independence.
-It is thus over-parametrised when the aim is to find an orthogonal transformation of the form $\mat{W}\mat{\Sigma}^{-1}$, and so linear ICA would be more susceptible to over-fitting, resulting in an overall non-orthogonal transformation.
+Although the nonlinear PCA solution implicitly exists in the linear ICA solution space, it is not necessarily explicitly recovered, because linear ICA has a far larger solution space, attempting to fit a linear transformation of the form $\bW\mSigma^{-1}\mV$, whereas nonlinear PCA attempts to fit $\bW\mSigma^{-1}$, with $\mW$ semi-orthogonal and $\mV$ orthogonal.

 An interesting aspect that emerged is that there is an elegant mirroring between linear and nonlinear PCA: the former puts an emphasis on input reconstruction, while the latter on latent reconstruction; the former relies on the decoder contribution, while the latter relies on the encoder contribution.
 With the $\sigma$-PCA model, we can have a smooth transition between both, rather than a harsh dichotomy.
-The advantage of nonlinear PCA is that it can be applied wherever linear PCA tends to be applied to learn orthogonal transformations -- with the added benefit of identifiability.
+The advantage of nonlinear PCA is that it can be applied wherever linear PCA tends to be applied to learn (semi-)orthogonal transformations -- with the added benefit that it can eliminate the subspace rotational indeterminacy from the canonical linear PCA solution, making it fully identifiable.